aaron-grau/curic/html-css/README.md

 # HTML/CSS Curriculum

 The following curriculum explores two Domain-Specific Languages: **HTML & CSS**.
 Throughout this curriculum, you will be building and styling your own recipe page!
 Each day's assignment contains brief readings and an exercise.
 Be sure to complete all assignments, as the exercises build on each other.

+SF: Don't forget to push every one of your completed assignments to the [Github Pages][gh-pages] branch on your `homeworks` repo.

 ## HTML